jonike/story_engine/README.rst

 -  A high-level semantic description of 3D environments using a bespoke `topic map-based graph library`_
 -  WebGL-based interactive scene browser
--  An opinionated `architecture of stories`_

 Technologies
 ------------

--  `Blend4Web`_, a tool for interactive 3D visualization for the web
+-  `three.js`_, a tool for interactive 3D visualization for the web
 -  `Blender`_, a free and open source 3D creation suite
 -  `Python 3`_, a high-level dynamic programming language